thaoton1910/thaoton1910.github.io/_projects/mindstress-device/index.md

 ---
 layout: post
 title: MINDSTRESS Device
-description:  The MINDSTRESS device is designed to address the growing need for accessible mental health monitoring in Vietnam.
-With over 14 million Vietnamese requiring mental health services and limited affordable solutions, this project aims to develop an inexpensive, community-friendly device.
-The device detects a user's emotional status through heart rate monitoring and provides mindfulness-based relaxation techniques to improve well-being.
+description: The MINDSTRESS device is designed to address the growing need for affordable mental health monitoring solutions in Vietnam.
+Given the high prevalence of mental health issues, particularly among young individuals, this device aims to provide an accessible, cost-effective tool for detecting emotional stress and offering mindfulness practices to users.
 skills:
 - Embedded Systems Development
 - Sensor Integration & Signal Processing